freifunk-gluon/gluon/README.md

     make dirclean

-will clean the entire tree, so the toolchain will be rebuilt as well, which is not necessary in most cases, and will take a while. (`make cleanall` is a deprecated alias for `make clean`)
+will clean the entire tree, so the toolchain will be rebuilt as well, which is not necessary in most cases, and will take a while.

 So all in all, to update and rebuild a Gluon build tree, the following commands should be used: